Publications

 Dyball, R., G. Bowser, S. Whipple, A. Sharma, and Z.H.
 Leggett.
 2021.
 Human Dimensions:

-Collaborations and moving past COVID-19: The Human Ecology and Applied Ecology sections
+Collaborations and moving past COVID-19: The Human Ecology and Applied Ecology sections.
+The

 Bulletin of the Ecological Society of America. https://doi.org/10.1002/bes2.1844